In these general terms and conditions of purchase, the following terms shall be deemed as having the meanings given below:

 3. ESTABLISHMENT OF THE CONTRACT

-The contract is deemed to have come into being the moment that MST LLC and the Seller have signed the contract, or, in the event of there being no contract, the moment that the Seller receives MST LLC's written order, provided that there is no message to the contrary from the Seller within 7 (seven) calendar days counting from the date on which the written order was sent.
+The contract is deemed to have come into being the moment that MST LLC and the Seller have written/electronic contract, or, in the event of there being no contract, the moment that the Seller receives MST LLC's written order, provided that there is no message to the contrary from the Seller within 7 (seven) calendar days counting from the date on which the written order was sent.
+The rights and / or obligations set forth in this Agreement may be transferred to any third party only upon mutual consent of the Parties.
+Such consent must be certified in writing by authorized representatives of the Parties.
+Otherwise, the agreement on the transfer of rights and / or obligations set forth in this Agreement to any third party will be considered invalid.

 4.THE PURCHASE ORDER